openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - `enabled` (boolean)

-  Setting this attribute to 'false' prevents users from authorizing against this project.
-Additionally, all pre-existing tokens authorized for the tenant are immediately invalidated.
+  Setting this attribute to `false` prevents users from authorizing against this project.
+Additionally, all pre-existing tokens authorized for the project are immediately invalidated.
 Re-enabling a project does not re-enable pre-existing tokens.

 Example entity: